blgo/personal-page/site/content/projects/flask-twitterapi.md

 weight: 3
 draft: false
 ---
 Try the <a href="https://hub.docker.com/r/blgo/flask-realtime-restapi/">Docker image</a>.
-It requires creating a .env file for the API keys.
+Follow these easy steps to  <a href="https://github.com/blgo/flask-twitterapi/blob/master/README.md#setup">Setup and create the .env file</a>.

 Simple Flask web app, which integrates search hashtags for geolocalization and display the twitt on its country on GoogleMaps.